kiron-ang/lonestarimmunity/readme.txt

 Concerning the colors of the app, I selected my palette from the visual identity of the Texas Department of Transportation: www.txdot.gov/about/brand-guidelines/visual-identity/colors.html.
 I wanted something that would be accessible, high-constrast, and representative of Texas.
-Upon first opening the page, users are greeted with elegant white Monsterrat text and three buttons on a minimal blue background.
-After selecting a county and a vaccine, the user can generate a bar chart, where each bar represents a school district, and the height of the bar is proportional to the vaccination rate.
-I intentionally removed the axes to both reduce visual noise and to force users to interact with the chart to obtain numerical information.
+As a result, upon first opening the page, users are greeted with elegant white Monsterrat text and three buttons on a minimal blue background.
+After selecting a county and a vaccine, the user can generate a bar chart, where each bar represents a school district, and the height of the bar is proportional to its vaccination rate.
+I intentionally removed the axes to both reduce visual noise and to force users to interact with the chart to derive meaning.
 The only grounding point as users create different bar charts is an unobtrusive, dotted red line that represents a vaccination rate of 85%.

 This line, combined with the lack of margins between the bars and the ordering of the bars from highest vaccination rate to lowest, optimizes the visual real estate so the bars themselves can take up the most